 If you have Wolf as your primary guide:

 People with this animal as a primary guide will often manifest traits similar to the animal itself.
 I work on the philosophy that we only have one primary guide, and it teaches us lessons as well as representing the core aspects of our personality.
 Therefore –

-- Wolf people have an imperative to open their teachings and knowledge up for all students who are willing to learn from them.
+– Wolf people have an imperative to open their teachings and knowledge up for all students who are willing to learn from them.
 It is not the place of wolf people to pick and choose students, and a healthily developed person with wolf energy will keep their hearts open and willingly give away energy knowing that amongst the let downs and disappointments, there is enough nourishment and growth amongst others to keep them going.
-Wolf people are teachers, they are often at the forefront of pagan and shamanic teachings, can be found in all walks of life, and carry many mysteries which tend to be individually catered for individual students.
+Wolf people are teachers, they are often at the forefront of pagan and practical animism teachings, can be found in all walks of life, and carry many mysteries which tend to be individually catered for individual students.

 – People with wolf guides field more disappointment than many other people.
 One of their major life lessons is to learn a balance between not feeling too sorry for one’s self, but also not writing off every disappointment and forgetting to experience the emotion.
 A wolf person is a strong asset to any community, because in time of darkness, they keep a community going.